From fashion to electronics and even food, Malaysians have embraced online shopping with passion.

 Top 10 eCommerce Websites in Malaysia

-With around 54 million clicks, Shopee was not only the leading online shopping platform in Malaysia, but across the whole of Southeast Asia.
+With over 55 million clicks, Shopee was not only the leading online shopping platform in Malaysia, but across the whole of Southeast Asia.

 Surprisingly for the world's most popular eCommerce platform, Amazon is not at the top of the list of online shopping companies in Malaysia.

-However, this may change in 2022, with the company reporting in January that the number of new Malaysian sellers launching their cross-border eCommerce business with the platform had increased 130% year on year.11
+However, this may change in 2023, with the company reporting in 2022 that the number of new Malaysian sellers launching their cross-border eCommerce business with the platform had increased 130% year on year 11.

-The growth of the eCommerce market in Malaysia continues to attract new players who want to leverage growth opportunities. eCommerce website Shoppymore, for example, was introduced in 2021 and wants to attract 1,000 sellers in 2022.12
+The growth of the eCommerce market in Malaysia continues to attract new players who want to leverage growth opportunities.
+For instance, the homegrown eCommerce website Shoppymore announced its plans to expand into overseas markets such as the Philippines and India in 2022 on the back of stellar domestic performance12.

 Malaysia is the eCommerce market to watch in terms of digitalisation and growth.
 While people initially thought eCommerce would contract after the pandemic, data shows this hasn't been the case.